GoogleCloudPlatform/hackathon-toolkit/firestore/README.md

 On the left navigation bar at the top, click 'Project Overview'.

-Click the 'Add Firebase to your web app' button.
+Under 'Get started by adding Firebase to your app', click the '</>' button.
+This will help you add Firebase to your web app.

 Copy everything from the 'var config = {' line down to the '};' line.